-The Company continues to progress it's preparation for the implementation of Solvency II in 2016, following the project streams coordinated at AXA Group level.
-During 2013 there was an acceleration of the pace of development at a legislative level, and at the time of the publication of these financial statements a firm implementation date of 1 January 2016 has been communicated by EIOPA with additional clarifications on some of the remaining contentious aspects of the guidelines expected.
-During 2013 the Company focused its resources on developing readiness for the EIOPA Implementing Measures, which the CBI adopted in full for the period 2014 to 2016.
-To this end, project activities were mainly focused on the Pillar II components - documenting the Risk and Model Governance structures, and extension of the IFC Framework to the AFR (Available Financial Resources) construction.
+The Company continues to progress it's preparation for the implementation of Solvency II in 2016, following the project streams coordinated at AXA Group level, During 2014 there was an acceleration of the pace of development at a legislative level with a firm implementation date of 1 January 2016 communicated by EIOPA in Q3 2014.

+During 2014 the Company focused its resources on developing readiness for the EIOPA Implementing Measures, which the Central Bank of Ireland ("CBI") adopted in full for the period 2014 to 2016.
+To this end, project activities were mainly focused on the Pillar II components - documenting the Risk and Model Governance structures, and extension of the IFC Framework to the processes of STEC (Short Term Economic Capital - the Solvency Capital Requirement under the AXA Group Internal Model) and AFR (Available Financial Resources) construction.
 Processes underlying production of the ORSA were further developed.
-In parallel, on Pillar I work was focused on focused on the Pillar II components - documenting the Risk and Model Governance structures, and extension of the IFC Framework to the AFR (Available Financial Resources) construction.
-Processes underlying production of the ORSA were further developed.
-In parallel, on Pillar I work was focused on improving documentation of the STEC model - in particular its local application, such as model testing and backtesting.
+In parallel, on Pillar I work was focused on improving documentation of the STEC model - in particular its local application, such as model testing and back testing.
 The Company believes that it is broadly compliant with the EIOPA Implementing Measures.